 Chili is classic American comfort food at its finest.
 Warm, hearty, and flavorful, you can find many different versions of chili all across the United States.

-Depending on where you’re from, you might consider chili to be a strictly beef and chili pepper dish with no beans or tomatoes in sight (Texas).
-Other regions use beef and beans, but no tomatoes (Springfield, Illinois) or serve their chili over spaghetti (Cincinnati).
+Depending on where you're from, you might consider chili to be a strictly beef and chili pepper dish with no beans or tomatoes in sight.
+Other regions use beef and beans, but no tomatoes or serve their chili over spaghetti.

-I’ve always made my chili in a Dutch oven using ground beef, beans, and tomatoes.
-Usually, I like to simmer it low and slow for at least an hour on the stovetop.
+I always make my chili in a Dutch oven using ground beef, beans, and tomatoes.
+Usually, I simmer it low and slow for at least an hour on the stovetop.
 The ground beef becomes super tender while the beans and tomatoes break down into a thick and flavorful stew sauce.

 Some links throughout this post are affiliate links, which means I earn a small commission at no extra cost to you.
 If you’re willing to use them, it helps fund this site and allows me to continue to provide content.
 I appreciate your support!